EnkodoNL/nginx-fpm-reverse-proxy/README.md

 ## Runtime settings

-This instance of nginx listens on port `80` and forwards php requests to the env var FPM_NGINX_HOST port `9000`.
+This instance of nginx listens on port `80` and forwards php requests to the env var FPM_NGINX_HOST with env var for port FPM_NGINX_PORT (defaults to 9000).
 The server name is `nginx`